jadbox/callbag-from/readme.md

 # callbag-from

 Convert a Promise, Event, Observable, or Iterable to a callbag listenable source.
-This simple wraps existing convertion utilities and autodetects which one to use.
+This simply wraps existing conversion utilities and autodetects which one to use.

 `npm install callbag-from`